Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline.md

 - Analysis and Interpretation

 ### 3.2.1.1 Alignment
+Hi-C data produced by deep sequencing is no different than other genome-wide deep sequencing datasets.
+The data starts out as genomic reads in the traditional FASTQ file format.<br>
 Reads are filtered to remove duplicates, PCR artifact.
-Sequencing adaptors can also be removed prior to alignment.
+Sequencing adaptors can also be removed prior to alignment.<br>
+The goal is to simply find a unique alignment for each read.
+The insert size of the Hi-C ligation product can vary between 1bp to hundreds of megabases (in terms of linear genome distance), it is difficult to use most paired-end alignment modes as is.
+One straightforward solution is to map each side of the paired end read separately/independently using a standard alignment procedure.
 - Full-read alignment first ---- Bowtie2, BWA
 - Unmapped reads: chimeric alignment ---- read splitting[[1]](https://doi.org/10.1101/gr.161620.113), iterative mapping[[2]](https://doi.org/10.1038/nmeth.2148)
 - Average sufficient reads depth, sufficient mappable reads:4C (1– 2 million), 5C (25 million) and Hi-C (8.4 to 100 million)[[3]](https://doi.org/10.1038/nrg3642)

 ### 3.2.1.2 Binning and Generating Contact Matrices
+#### what is bin?
+A bin is a ﬁxed, non-overlapping geno-mic span into which reads are grouped to increase the signal of the interaction frequency.
+The interactions between bins are simply summed up to aggre-gate the signals.

 #### why we use bin?
-- Using a 6-bp cutting restriction enzyme, there are almost 106 restriction fragments, leading to an interaction space on the order of 1012 possible pairwise interactions.
-Thus, achieving sufficient coverage to support maximal resolution is a significant challenge. **It's critical to set goals (what resolution you desire) to choose bin size.
+- Using a 6-bp cutting restriction enzyme, there are almost $$10^6$$ restriction fragments, leading to an interaction space on the order of $$10^{12}$$ possible pairwise interactions.
+Thus, achieving sufficient coverage to support maximal resolution is a significant challenge. **It's critical to set goals (what resolution you desire) to choose the proper bin size**.
 - To overcome the limitations that the signal-to-noise ratio decreases with increased distance between two target loci.

-#### What is bin?
+#### when we use bin?
-A bin is a ﬁxed, non-overlapping geno-mic span into which reads are grouped to increase the signal of the interaction frequency.
-The interactions between bins are simply summed up to aggre-gate the signals.
+If the goal is to measure large scale structures, such as genomic compartments, then a lower resolution will often suffice (1MB-10MB), then we'll choose a proper bin size.
+However if the goal is to measure specific interactions of a small region, e.g. promoter-enhancer looping, then one should choose to use a restriction enzyme that cuts more frequently (e.g. 4bp) and a method that does not measure the entire genome, but instead focuses on exploring only a subset of the genome (i.e. 3C/4C/5C).

 #### how to choose bin size
 Smaller bins usually are used for more frequentintra-chromosomal interactions, and larger bins are for less frequentinter-chromosomal interactions. selected binsize should be inversely proportional to the expected number of interac-tions in a region.

+#### what decide the Hi-C resolution
+- Sequencing coverage, more reads will cover more of the interaction space and thus imporve the resolution.
+- Library complexity -- the total number of unique chimeric molecules that exist in a Hi-C library, a librarywith a low complexity level will saturate quickly with increasing sequencing depth

 ### 3.2.1.3 Normalization
 The goal of normalization is to reduce biases during the experiment as well as a better comparison between different experiment results (reduce batch effect).